 Well, that’s great for Don Clark, who knows Don Treadway.
-But can someone who doesn’t know Don Treadway make a difference?
+But can someone who doesn’t know an AQHA employee make a difference?

 “Every AQHA rule and every class came from a member,” Don Treadway points out.
 “I’d say 95 percent of the AQHA Handbook of Rules & Regulations has come from members and from committees made up of members.”

 AQHA has a procedure in place for any member who has a good idea like Don Clark’s, and it starts with going to the member services area of www.aqha.com and clicking on the “rule change” link.
-Fill in the form and submit it by December 31 of any year to get it on the next year’s AQHA Convention agenda.
+Fill in the form and submit it by December 31 to get it on the agenda at the next year's AQHA convention.

 Let’s say that you want to make a rule that all exhibitors in western classes must wear white shirts.

-For example, an attire rule would go to the general subcommittee of the AQHA Show and Professional Horseman’s Committee.
+For example, an attire rule would go to the general subcommittee of the AQHA Shows Committee.

 AQHA committee members get notebooks full of proposals to consider, minus the frivolous ones, such as discarding shows.

 “The staff in Amarillo combines similar-sounding rules or at least groups them together,” Don says.
-“The show and Professional Horsemen’s committee receives nearly 200 suggested rule changes every year.
-We group those by category, and there are seven subcommittees of the show committee.”
+“The shows committee receives nearly 200 suggested rule changes every year.
+We group those by category, and there are multiple subcommittees of the shows committee.”

 Suggested rule changes go to the subcommittee that handles that discipline or class.